How to Unwrap Text in Excel (4 Methods)

 What Is Wrap Text in Excel?

-In Microsoft Excel, wrap text can be defined as a feature through which a cell shows all the information that you entered even if it overflows the cell boundary.
-The wrap text feature enhances the cell width according to the required size.
+In Microsoft Excel, wrapping text in an Excel cell can be defined as a feature through which a cell shows all the information that you entered even if it overflows the cell boundary.
+The use of the wrap text feature in Excel cells adjusts the cell width according to the required size.
 To have a better understanding, take a closer look at the following example

-This article will particularly cover 4 different methods where two of which are by using excel functions and the other two are by using VBA codes to unwrap text in Excel.
+This article will particularly cover 4 different methods, two of which are by using Excel functions and the other two are by using VBA codes to unwrap text in Excel.
 All four methods are fairly easy to unwrap text.
-To show these methods, we take a dataset that includes the book name and author.
+To show these methods, we take a dataset that includes the Book Name and Author.

 How to Unwrap Text in Excel